SKIP TO CONTENT

 • Fill the rest of the plate with non-starchy vegetables.

-• Socialize in an area away from the desserts/other sweets.
+• Socialize in an area away from the desserts.

 How to Politely Decline Food